GarettRogers/pega.io/README.md

 ### Common pitfalls:
 - Make sure port 8888 is open to TCP traffic on your firewall
+- Some corporate firewalls block access to 8888, so you may want to use port 80 (set in app.'s)
-- If you choose to use port 80 (set in app.js), you must run with sudo
+- If you choose to use port 80, you must run with sudo

 	killall node && sudo ~/local/bin/pegaio start